Static vs Dynamic Routing: What's the Difference?

 Crucially, giving accurate ETAs to consumers greatly lessens the likelihood of missed deliveries: By providing customers with shorter time frames, you allow them to block off their schedule to sign for and accept deliveries without a huge amount of inconvenience.
 This helps businesses improve their first-time delivery rates and eliminate the costs incurred in second or third delivery attempts, to say nothing of reverse logistics costs.
 Plus, delivering successfully the first time tends to result in happier customers, thus more loyal patrons.

-There's a long list of the benefits of dynamic routing, but the tl;dr is the: dynamic route optimization results in cost savings and high customer satisfaction.
+There's a long list of the benefits of real-time dynamic routing software, but the tl;dr is the: dynamic route optimization results in cost savings and high customer satisfaction.

 The slightly longer version is: Dynamic routing, which is made possible by advanced routing software, minimizes labor, vehicle repair, and fuel costs and reduces expenses on delivery re-attempts, among others.
 Plus, it helps businesses satisfy consumer demands of fast, accurate and reliable shipping, which creates brand loyalty.
-Businesses can have all these benefits if they make the shift from static to dynamic routing.
+Businesses can have all these benefits if they understand static vs dynamic routing and make the shift toward dynamic route optimization.

 DispatchTrack is a leading provider of SaaS solutions that enable end-to-end optimization of operations and customer experiences in last-mile delivery.
 The company's platform includes modular tools for self-scheduling, route optimization, customer communication, real-time tracking and ETA, proof of delivery, and delivery network intelligence and analytics.
 With customers across North America, Europe, South America, and Asia, DispatchTrack is used by thousands of businesses of all sizes and many multi-billion-dollar enterprises across a wide range of industries, including furniture, appliances, building supplies, food, and beverage.
 More than 60 million scheduled delivery experiences are powered by DispatchTrack each year.
 For more information, contact us or book a demo now.Keep reading: Why Furniture Delivery Software Is Essential →